RavenTheRat/GrapeVine-CS35L/README.md

 ### External Setup

 Firstly, you need to create a project within auth0.
+You can navigate to the auth0 website, sign in using any google account, and create a new application.
+The codes below will be in the settings bar
 This should give you a client ID and client secret which you must store in `backend/.env` in the following format.

 ```